charlesfoster/pairwise_comparisons/README.md

 At the end of the analysis, the mean, median, and stdev pairwise identity (across all comparisons) will be printed to stdout in your terminal.

 ## Future improvements
-* At some stage I will update the program to have an option to calculate the effects of nucleotide differences at the amino acid level (i.e., whether differences are synonymous or non-synonymous).
-This approach will be via providing gene coordinates, or via implementing a blast annotation step.
-Haven't decided yet.
+* I've added an option to calculate the effects of nucleotide differences at the amino acid level (i.e., whether differences are synonymous or non-synonymous).
+It's fairly robust, but still a work in progress.

 ## Citation
 If you use this software and find it useful, I'd appreciate some kind of attribution, e.g.: